 The investor relation activities of the Company are designed to provide a balanced level of communication between the Company and its stakeholders.
 Established procedures are in place to ensure the timely release of price sensitive information.
 The Company also publishes its quarterly, half-yearly and annual results well within the time periods prescribed by the regulators.

 The Company promotes the use of Company's website in all Company announcements.
 The website also contains corporate information which is updated on a regular basis and includes a corporate governance information which contains details of the Company's adherence to the guidelines and the full terms of reference of the Board and its Committees.
-All the Directors normally attend in the Annual General Meeting and shareholders are invited to ask questions during the meeting.
-All the questions of the shareholders are addressing by the Chairman of the Company.
-The Twenty-Four Annual General Meeting will be held on 17 July 2022.
+All the Directors normally attend the Annual General Meeting and shareholders are invited to ask questions during the meeting and to meet with Directors after the formal proceedings have been concluded.
+The Twenty-Five Annual General Meeting will be held on 28 November 2023.
 All shareholders of the Company are invited to attend the Company's Annual General Meeting.
 The Directors appreciate the importance of general shareholders of the Company and use the Company's Annual General Meeting as further opportunities to communicate with them.
 UCL provides copies of its annual report in order that these are made available to them well in advance for detail and constructive discussion.
 It is the company's policy to give the shareholders the opportunity at Annual General Meeting to ask questions about its activities and prospects.
 The Board also structures these meetings so that shareholders can vote separately on each matter, by proposing separate resolutions for each item to be considered.

-In accordance with the provisions of the Companies Act, 1994 the notice of the Twenty-Four Annual General Meeting was sent to shareholders more than 21 clear days before the meeting.
+In accordance with the provisions of the Companies Act, 1994 the notice of the Twenty-Five Annual General Meeting was sent to shareholders more than 21 clear days before the meeting.
 Notice of AGM is also published in two widely circulated daily newspapers, one in English and the other in Bangla.
 Shareholders have the opportunity to vote separately on each proposal at the Annual General Meeting, either in person or by proxy.
 The proxy form is attached to the annual report to represent the original shareholder in the meeting and vote on his/her/their behalf in case of preoccupation or otherwise.

-As in previous years, the Chairman of the Company will be available to answer questions from shareholders at the Annual General Meeting.
+As like previous years, the Chairman of the Company will be available to answer questions from shareholders at the Annual General Meeting.

-The Company maintains a website i.e. www.unicap-bd.com containing a wide range of information of the Company.
+The Company maintains a corporate website www. unicap-bd.com containing a wide range of information of the Company.